These days the most common animals to be seen on the streets of Highgate Hill are Scrub Turkeys .

 Colville Street seems to have been prone to wandering animals as just a few years later the following incident was reported.

-At the time of these incidents, Highgate Hill still had a lot of open land that was not be subdivided for many years.
+At the time of these incidents, Highgate Hill still had a lot of open land that would not be subdivided for many years.
 The photo below taken looking west from Highgate Hill around 1901 illustrates this.
-I also touched on subdivision in previous posts, The Hazelwood Estate, Highgate Hill 1885 and John Sankey and Sankey Street
+I also touched on subdivision in previous posts, The Blakeneys of Highgate Hill, The Hazelwood Estate, Highgate Hill 1885 , and Sankey Street, Steeped in History .

 As late as 1916 accidents were still occurring with the victim in this case being an elderly lady residing in Dornoch Terrace.